2moe/tmoe/share/doc/fr/readme.md

 Pas de traduction en français.

-Do you want to read Chinois docs?
+Do you want to read Chinois doc?

 | Ok                          | Cancel                        |
 | --------------------------- | ----------------------------- |